-As tech lovers, we all need to make a greater effort to be responsible with our old electronics, gadgets and devices.
-Recycling electronics is still a new concept and process for most people.
-Why can’t we just leave our old monitors and TVs out on the curb?
-The garbage truck will dispose of it, right?
-Wrong.
-No, most city sanitation workers don’t deal with recycling electronics, so your forgotten curbside TV will be thrown atop a giant, toxic pile of e-waste.
-Not everyone is aware of just how damaging e-waste can be for the environment.
-According to the Environmental Protection Agency electronic waste contains lead, mercury, and hexavalent chromium—all quite harmful to human health and the environment.
-Most big cities are quickly moving the e-waste issue to the forefront.
+As tech lovers, we all need to make a greater effort to be responsible for our aging devices.
+After all, not everyone is aware of just how damaging e-waste can be for the environment, especially in the U.S. According to the Environmental Protection Agency, electronic waste contains lead, mercury, and hexavalent chromium, all of which are harmful to human health and the environment.
+This is why modern electronics cannot be dumped directly into a landfill, and why most cities are quickly moving the e-waste issue to the forefront.

-Most big name retailers, such as Best Buy, Walmart and Office Depot, have their own electronics recycling programs.
-Also, big name brands like Sony, Panasonic and Sharp have recycling programs, so Google the company’s contact info and ask around.
-The manufacturer or retailer of your television set may reclaim and recycle it for you.
-Check out their website to see if the retailer or manufacturer who sold you your TV is on the EPA’s list of companies providing the service.
+Most big-name retailers like Best Buy and Walmart have their own electronics recycling programs, as do big-name brands like Sony, Panasonic, and Sharp.
+The manufacturer or retailer of your television set may even reclaim and recycle it for you, so be sure to check out their website to see if the retailer or manufacturer who sold you your TV is on the EPA’s list of companies that provide the service.

-MRM Recycling, also known as Electronic Manufacturers Recycling Management Company, works with various manufacturers and establishes recycling programs across the United States.
-You can click on a map of the United States and get a localized view of recycling centers in your area.
-MRM was originally founded by Panasonic, Sharp and Toshiba, but it now consists of 21 participating manufacturers.
-Good job guys.
+MRM Recycling, also known as Electronic Manufacturers Recycling Management Company, works with various manufacturers and establishes recycling programs across the U.S. You can click on a map of the U.S. and get a localized view of recycling centers in your area.
+MRM was originally founded by Panasonic, Sharp, and Toshiba, but it now consists of 21 participating manufacturers.
+Good job, guys.